 Signing this form isn’t a decision to be made lightly.
 Talk to close family and friends and your doctor to see if it’s a good option for you.
 The answer will depend on your unique circumstances.

 The no CPR form was created by the BC Ministry of Health.
-There’s no law in BC that governs the creation and use of the forms.
-The reality is the form is widely used in the BC healthcare system, and honoured by health care providers.
+There’s no law in BC that governs the creation and use of the form.
+The reality is the form is widely used in the BC health care system, and honoured by health care providers.

 You can choose where you want to receive care